Azure/AppService/_posts/2020-04-01-Get Started with GitHub Actions and Azure Webapps.md

 author_name: "Jason Freeberg"
 ---

-Last year we [shared an article]({{site.baseurl}}{% post_url 2019-08-10-Github actions for webapps%}) that covered deploying your application to App Service using [GitHub Actions](https://github.com/features/actions).
+Last year we [shared an article]({{site.baseurl}}{% post_url 2019-08-10-Github actions for webapps%}) that demonstrated how to deploy your application to App Service using [GitHub Actions](https://github.com/features/actions).
 I am excited to share that we have added GitHub Actions as a build provider in the Deployment Center.
-This makes it easier for any developer to start deploying with GitHub Actions.
-Follow the instructions below to get started.
+This means it is even easier for developers to set up a continuous delivery pipeline with GitHub Actions.
+Follow the video or instructions below to get started.

 {% include video id="b2oyxbSbLPA" provider="youtube" %}